 The history of the Camino de Santiago

-Pilgrims who travel these routes come from far and wide with the earliest recorded pilgrims visiting the shrine from over the Pyrenees dating back to the mid 10th Century.
+Pilgrims walking these historic routes come from far and wide with the earliest recorded pilgrims visiting the shrine date back to the mid 10th Century.
 It was around a century later that pilgrims from abroad where journeying there in larger numbers.

 Lodging along the route

-Many establishments and small businesses have grown up along the routes to furbish the pilgrim trade including specialised lodgings, hostels and shops selling all kinds of paraphernalia such badges, souvenirs, and the remarkable guide-book which was written in the 12th Century.
+Many establishments and small businesses have grown up along the routes to furbish the pilgrim trade including specialised lodgings.
+Hostels and shops selling all kinds of paraphernalia such as badges, souvenirs, and a remarkable guide-book which was written in the 12th Century.

-Historic symbols of the Camino de Santiago are the scallop edged conch shell which you will see all along the ‘Camino de Santiago‘ roads.
-It was used to dip water from streams on the way, many pilgrims carry a walking stick which can be very useful along the way.
+A historic symbol of the Camino de Santiago is the scallop-edged conch shell which you will see all along the ‘Camino de Santiago‘ roads.
+It was used to dip water from streams on the way, many pilgrims also carry a walking stick which can be very useful along the way.